London Pass gives you cheap entry, free entry, free guided tours or a free guidebook at 60+ attractions

 A sightseeing cruise up the river is a great way to show your kids some landmarks without having to pound the pavement all day.

 This parade is popular with families but the crowds can be huge.
 If you have little kids then the Dismounting Ceremony in Whitehall might be better.

 A cross between Alton Towers and London Zoo, this place has got rollercoaster rides, lions, tigers and an aquarium.

 One of the best things about visiting London over Christmas is all the open-air ice rinks, decorated with festive lights and fairground carousels.

 The Christmas lights start going up in early November and the big Christmas tree in Trafalgar Square is lit at the beginning of December.

 If your kids are too young for the London Dungeon then try the Clink Prison Museum instead because it’s a lot less scary – and much cheaper!

-If your kids are into James Bond then they’ll love this, because it’s full of props, bikes, boats and cars from the last fifty years of 007 movies.
+If your kids are into James Bond then they’ll love this because it’s full of props, bikes, boats and cars from the last fifty years of 007 movies.

 If your children are okay with heights then take them to the top of The Shard where they can see the whole of London laid out before them.

-Football-mad kids (and dads) will enjoy a tour of Wembley Stadium, where they’ll see the changing rooms, players’ tunnel and stand on the pitch.
+Football-mad kids (and dads) will enjoy a tour of Wembley Stadium, where they’ll see the changing rooms, players’ tunnel and can stand on the pitch.